protontypes/open-sustainable-technology/README.md

 - [AquaCropR](https://bitbucket.org/anyelacamargo/aquacropr/) - Implementation of the AquaCrop crop growth model developed by FAO to address food security and assess the effect of the environment and management on crop production.
 - [openfoodnetwork](https://github.com/openfoodfoundation/openfoodnetwork) - An online marketplace for local food.
 It enables a network of independent online food stores that connects farmers and food hubs with individuals and local businesses.
 - [powerplant](https://github.com/Ecohackerfarm/powerplant) - Provides intelligent planting suggestions which maximize positive crop interaction for the mutual benefit of all your crops.
-- [Mycodo](https://github.com/kizniche/Mycodo) - Open source software for the Raspberry Pi that couples inputs and outputs in interesting ways to sense and manipulate the environment.
 - [Trefle](https://github.com/treflehq/trefle-api) - A botanical JSON REST API for plants species, allowing you to search and query over all the registered species, and build the next gardening apps and farming robots.
 - [HappyPlants](https://github.com/morkro/happy-plants) - Creating your own plant database in a visual way.
 - [dormancyR](https://github.com/EduardoFernandezC/dormancyR) - Provide alternatives to common chill models used in horticulture to compute chill metrics in deciduous fruit tree orchards as well as functions to handle weather data.